Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     identified; each serial number can only be printed on one diploma blank as prescribed by VNU; the diploma blank sample is reported to the Ministry of Education and Training and the Hanoi City Police.
-6. Facilities, equipment and materials for preserving VNU\'s diploma blanks
+6. Facilities, equipment and materials for preserving VNU's diploma blanks
     a)  The warehouse for storing blanks is a place to store and keep blanks.
 It must be equipped with fire and explosion prevention